pfinazzo/AWS-Lambda-Serverless-Nodejs/README.md

 ---
 ## Connect Node to AWS
----

-- Now its time to connect our code to AWS with serverless
----

 * cd into the root directory of an empty directory and then in bash type the following (note this has already been done in this repo.
 This command creates the boilerplate code so this step is not neccesary if you are starting from cloning or downloading this repo, only perform this command if you are starting by creating and empty directory and cding into it):